 Plant and Tree Spacing

-The spacing between grass, shrubs, and trees is crucial to reduce the spread of wildfires.
+The spacing between grass, shrubs, and trees is crucial to reducing the spread of wildfires.

 Remove all tree branches at least 6 feet from the ground.